lienmergan/comparehcare-ionic/README.md

 - Create a free [Heroku account](https://signup.heroku.com/signup/dc).
 - Also, install the [Heroku Toolbelt](https://toolbelt.heroku.com/).
-- Check that you have you have the prerequisites installed properly by typing following commands.
+- Check that you have the prerequisites installed properly by typing following commands.
 ```sh
 $ node -v
 $ npm -v